sammyne/the-rust-programming-language/chapter01/README.md

 - Run with `./main # or .\main.exe on Windows`

 ## Hello, Cargo!
-- Cargo is Rust’s build system and package manager, capable of
+- Cargo is Rust's build system and package manager, capable of
   - building your code
   - downloading the libraries your code depends on
   - building those libraries

     > Because the vast majority of Rust projects use Cargo, the rest of this book assumes that you're
     > using Cargo too

 - Check whether Cargo is installed with
     ```bash